noooop/Reading_List/awesome_vlm.md

     - txt: Qwen2.5-7B
     - img: SigLIP 448*448 + ConvNeXt 512*512
 - Wed, 19 Feb 2025 [Qwen2.5-VL Technical Report](https://arxiv.org/abs/2502.13923)
+  - 3B 7B 72B
+  - Architecture
+    - txt: Qwen2.5 series
+    - img:
+      - redesigned Vision Transformer (ViT) architecture
+      - 2D-RoPE and window attention
+      - During both training and inference, the height and width of the input images are resized to multiples of 28 before being fed into the ViT
+      - The vision encoder processes images by splitting them into patches with a stride of 14, generating a set of image features
+    - projector:
+      - we first group spatially adjacent sets of four patch features
+      - These grouped features are then concatenated and passed through a two-layer multi-layer perceptron (MLP)
+      - to project them into a dimension that aligns with the text embeddings used in the LLM
+  - Training
+    - ViT
+      - we train the redesigned ViT from scratch
+      - CLIP pre-training, vision-language alignment, end-to-end fine-tuning
+      - Native Dynamic Resolution and Frame Rate
+      - Multimodal Rotary Position Embedding Aligned to Absolute Time
+    - Pre-Training
+      - Pre-Training Data
+      - In the first phase, only the Vision Transformer (ViT) is trained to improve its alignment with the language model, laying a solid foundation for multimodal understanding
+      - In the second phase, all model parameters are unfrozen, and the model is trained on a diverse set of multimodal image data to enhance its capacity to process complex visual information.
+      - In the third phase, to further enhance the model’s reasoning capabilities over longer sequences, video, and agent-based data are incorporated, alongside an increase in sequence length
+    - Post-training
+      - Supervised Fine-Tuning (SFT)
+      - Direct Preference Optimization (DPO)
 - Mon, 14 Apr 2025 [InternVL3: Exploring Advanced Training and Test-Time Recipes for Open-Source Multimodal Models](https://arxiv.org/abs/2504.10479)
   - Architecture
     - txt: Qwen2.5 series and InternLM3-8B